ham-radio-software/D-Rats/README.md

 also referred to as a venv.
 See: <https://github.com/ham-radio-software/D-Rats/wiki/101.010-Running-D-Rats-in-a-Python-virtual-environment-and-PIPP>

-For Msys2, if you have made an update to the Msys2 packages, you may need to delete and recreate your Python venv.

 Activate the venv as per the link above.

 Change the default to your D-Rats source directory

-Install the packages needed for building into the venv. issue 'pip install -r requirements.txt'
+Install the packages needed for building into the virtual environment.

+If you make any major upgrades to your development platform, you will likely need to delete and recreate the virtual environment.

+Issue 'pip install -r requirements.txt'.

+You should be able to do add a "-U" after the install.
+It will take a lot longer to run, and I have only tested it on AntiX-21.
+The upgrade option may not work because it may try to upgrade the Gi/GOobject/GTK packages, and that does not work on all platforms at this time.

 Microsoft Windows users may need to 'pip install pywin32 into the venv depending which Python distribution they are using.
 It is not needed for Msys2.

-Use 'pip freeze' to see what Python modules are currently installed.
+Use 'pip freeze' to see what Python modules are currently installed if you are curious.

-You can upgrade PIP with the command given if yoo are getting a message about it needing and upgrade.
-With the venv activated all changes are local to the venv.

-If you are using a shared directory for multiple platforms, before running the build procedure remove the old lzhuf binary so the setup procedure will build the correct binary for the target.

-Normally a Python package does not include a pre-built binary, and instead runs a script to built on a Pip install.
-That would add additional software to be installed by the end user.

-Issue 'python -m build'
+Issue 'python ./python_prebuild.py'

+This does a preparation for creating a package.

+The script all the internationalization message catalogs, and compresses some documentation files.

-The build script will use towncrier to build an updated NEWS.rst file.
+The script will use towncrier to build an updated NEWS.rst file.
 It will modify the checked out git directory with the changes that it did.

 If you are just testing the build process, then you need to revert those